e2dubba/elulu/README.md

 ## The Anatomy of a Chrome Extension

 A Chrome extension must have a few components.
-The following sections out line the essential files for loading a Chrome Extension.
+The following sections outline the essential files for loading a Chrome Extension.

 ### The Manifest.json

 This json file gives Chrome the needed information on where to find the necessary files, and what permissions the browser will allow the extension to access.
-[See the Chrome Documentation](https://developer.chrome.com/extensions/manifest)
+[See the Chrome documentation](https://developer.chrome.com/extensions/manifest)

 * `browser_action`: This provides links to both the icon that will display in the browser window as well as the html file that the page will load
 * `icons`: These are the Icons that are on the `chrome://extensions` page, as well as on the extensions web store.